yejoo104/continuation-parser/README.md

 # Continuation Based Semantics: Parser and Interpreter
-## A parser that allows parsing English sentences into continuation based semantics and an interpreter that reduces the continuation based expression to the simplest lambda expression

 This project was built as part of Ye Joo Han's undergraduate thesis in Computer Science and Linguistics at Harvard College.
 The project is an implementation of continuation-based semantics, a semantics theory that was developed by Shan & Barker in their 2006 paper EXPLAINING CROSSOVER AND SUPERIORITY AS LEFT-TO-RIGHT EVALUATION.